rafalbachorz/rafalbachorz.github.io/_posts/2020-12-20-Sample-post.md

 mathjax: true
 ---

-The stationary Schroedinger equation in most generic form can be writte as:
+The stationary Schr&ouml;oedinger equation in most generic form can be writte as:

 $$ \hat{H}\Psi = E\Psi $$